Practice Areas

 • The distribution of property, including:

-• Relief pertaining to any monetary awards
+• Relief pertaining to a monetary award or other form of equitable distribution,

-• Division of pension benefits
+• Division of pension benefits; and

 • Custody, access/visitation, and support of any minor children of the parties.